What Car Insurance Do Pizza Delivery Drivers Need?

 Personal Car Insurance Isn’t Enough

 Personal car insurance is the type of coverage that most Americans have.
-It is based on personal use of your vehicle and the average person’s use of that vehicle.
+It is based on the personal use of your vehicle and the average person’s use of that vehicle.
 Car insurance companies have very different rules and procedures for commercial policies than personal use policies.
 If you use your vehicle for business use at all, you will need more than just a personal car insurance policy.
+This means that pizza delivery car insurance differs from personal car insurance.
+You’ll need to buy special auto insurance for pizza delivery drivers if you want to be covered while delivering pizzas.

 As a pizza delivery driver, you will need to have a commercial car insurance policy.
 Even though you are an employee and not the owner of a business, your vehicle is being used for business purposes.
 Pizza delivery drivers are on the road much more frequently than personal use drivers, and as such the risk is greater.
 You will pay more for a commercial use policy, but you will be covered in the event that you have an accident.